Going global? The Do's and Don’ts of digital marketing.

 Imagery cannot go global

-Using any imagery including GIFs that will fit any market is just not possible.
+Using any imagery, including GIFs, that will fit any market is just not possible.
 You must start to accept that your view of the world is subjective.
 For example, promoting diversity by featuring an Asian family for the UK market cannot be used for the rest of Europe.
 It is simply because Asians are a typical and exclusive feature of life in the UK.
 Transcreating imagery is crucial if you want to appeal to foreign markets.
-If you want to promote your business abroad you have to create a campaign that fits the cultural context of each market without making a faux-pas.
+If you want to promote your business abroad, you have to create a campaign that fits the cultural context of each market without making a faux pas.
 Only an expert in international advertising can alert you to such dangers and advise you about tailoring your values to new customers.